0x5a4/loqui/doc/Rooms.md

 # A simple room can be created like this.
 [rooms.<room-id>]
-display-name = "very cool name" # fields are specified like this
 ```
 ## Attaching Interactables
 For an explanation of interactables and their fields, see [their own page](Interactables.md).